 Ask any teacher, and she'll tell you: A teacher learns more than her students.
-It's one thing to receive information, but when you pass it on to someone else, something deeper and richer occurs.
+It's one thing to receive information, but when you pass what you're learning on to someone else, something deeper and richer occurs.

 First, it helps you see what you really do and don't understand.
 There's nothing like explaining something to someone else to help you discover gaps in your knowledge and motivate you to fill them.